adyz/youtube-keyboard-shortcuts/README.md

 # Youtube desktop app with multimedia keyboard shortcuts

-Wanna be able to listen to your Youtube playlists or other playlists without switching your browser tab?
+Wanna be able to listen to Youtube playlists without switching to your browser tab?
-Do you want to skip a Youtube song with your keyboard shortcuts?
+Do you want to skip a song with your keyboard shortcuts?

 I do, and I’ve created an electron wrapper to help me with this problem.